MailinhTA/Board-Game/README.md

 ```

-## To Do

-- add a table for ratings / comments with a trigger so that each time someone ranks a game, an entry in this table is added (Done?)

 ## Functionalities
+- Register and login
-- See the list of board games
+- See the list of board games (by pages)
-- Filter the games
+- Sort the games on demand
 - Search for a game
 - See a game's details
-- Register and login
-- Access and modify the personal informations
+- Rate a game
+- Update your rating
+- See all your ratings